As Saudi Arabia’s capital, Riyadh is a cultural hub that seamlessly presents ancient fortresses with modern glass skyscrapers standing side-by-side.

 Climate and Temperature

-During winter it is an average of 70 degrees Fahrenheit (21 Celsius).
-Stay hydrated at all times and avoid long hours of exposure under the sun during the summer, especially during mid-day.
+During winter it’s an average of 70 degrees Fahrenheit (21 Celsius).
+Stay hydrated at all times and avoid long hours of exposure to the sun during the summer, especially during mid-day.

 No Alcohol